Content Smarty Functions

 content_item.page_filename | String | The filename used for a Blog's URL. |

-content_item.permalink | String | The relative URL used to access an individual blog article on the Front-end.
-This will often differ from the "page_filename" value as the blog URLs are dependant on the Aurora config and even individual blog settings, as described in the Blog URL Structure article. |
+content_item.permalink | String | The relative URL used to access an individual blog article on the Front-end. |

 content_item.content_complete_url | String | The relative URL for a blog entry. |